Woman dies after crash in North Yorkshire

-It involved a black Citroen Berlingo van that was heading south towards York and a dark-coloured Ford C-MAX MPV that was heading north towards Easingwold.

-Despite the efforts of the emergency services, the woman driving the Ford was sadly pronounced dead at the scene.
+North Yorkshire Police say a 76-year-old woman who was hit by a car on the A63 Main Road at Hambleton, Selby at around 5.10pm on Monday (January 8), died in hospital on Tuesday evening.

-Her family have been informed and are being supported by the police.
+Her family are being supported by the police while enquiries continue into the incident.

-The man driving the Berlingo, which had rolled onto its side, had to be freed by firefighters.
-He was airlifted to hospital where he is in a “critical” condition.

-National Highways put in place a road closure and diversions which were lifted at around 9pm.

-Officers also need to hear from anyone who recalls seeing either vehicle prior to the incident.

-If you can help, please email the Major Collision Investigation Team at mcit@northyorkshire.police.uk
+As The Press reported at the time, crash involved a grey Ford Focus.

+Witnesses or motorists with relevant dashcam footage are asked to email jon.moss@northyorkshire.police.uk.

-Or call North Yorkshire Police on 101, select option 2, and ask for the Major Collision Investigation Team.
+Or call North Yorkshire Police on 101, select option 2, and ask for 917 (nine one seven).

 Comments: Our rules